Thread Brow Lift in Scottsdale, AZ 85260

 How many threads are used?
 Typically two to four per side, depending on the degree of descent, the lifting vectors required, and the anatomy of the temporal and forehead area.
 Dr. Borakowski determines the count and placement at your pre-procedure consultation.

 How does a thread brow lift compare to Botox for the brows?
 Botox passively lifts the brow by relaxing the depressor muscles, lasting three to four months.
 A PDO brow lift mechanically repositions tissue and stimulates collagen — typically lasting around 12 to 18 months.
-At Desert Bloom the two are combined: neurotoxin two weeks before threading tends to produce a more stable, longer-lasting result than either alone.
+At Desert Bloom the two are combined: neurotoxin two weeks before threading may support a more stable result than either alone in appropriate candidates.

 Book a Thread Brow Lift Assessment in Scottsdale